watem-sedem/watem-sedem/docs/input.rst

 CN map filename
 ***************

 The filename of the CN map.
-This raster is only mandatory if the :ref:`Model Choice <choicespage>`:
+This raster is only mandatory if the :ref:`Model extension <extensionspage>`:
 :ref:`Curve number <simple>` is set to 1.

 This raster contains a CN-value (between 0 and 100) for every pixel in the model